Swiss Public Transport Pass 2026: GA CHF 3'995, Half-Fare

 The math is simple: if your annual full-price ticket spending exceeds about CHF 380, the Half-Fare is already in the black.
 Example: three Zurich-Lugano returns (CHF 138 full price) are enough.

-The Half-Fare Plus 1'000 is more restrictive.
-You pay CHF 800 up front and get CHF 1'000 of travel credit at half price.
-Interesting only if you are sure to use the credit within the year.
+The Half-Fare PLUS is more restrictive.
+You pay a fixed sum up front (packages start at CHF 800) and draw down travel credit at half price, with a bonus on top.
+It only makes sense if you are confident you will use the credit within the validity period.

 Junior Travelcard and Grandchild Travelcard